mitro54/DASH/roadmap.md

 - Database setup (?)

 ## Feature ideas
+- ls shows 'foldername (git?) (env?) (size, rows, cols)' || v1 OK
+- add different types of sorting/formatting to ls based on config / user input || OK
+- add possibility for a config file so users could choose settings on/off etc || OK

 - changes env automatically to correct one when entering a specific folder...
 - ... or runs the folders content upon entering(safe commands only), saving time setting up...
 - ...could even run on startup on user defined mode (dev, prod, test?), saving time and effort opening things up
-- ls shows 'foldername (git?) (env?) (size, rows, cols)' || v1 OK
 - running it in any new environment sets up all the same tools ready to use (or equivalents if not available).
 - allow auto-save to git (needs some user setup)
-- add possibility for a config file so users could choose settings on/off etc
 - referencing 1st user story, the possibility for listing installs easily to the config.py
-- add different types of sorting/formatting to ls based on config / user input

 ## Feature ideas (if AI enabled)
 - Suggest fixes to bad commands